Yuri05/Ethinylestradiol-Model/README.md

 **The latest release of the PK-Sim project model file and the respective evaluation report can be found [here](https://github.com/Open-Systems-Pharmacology/OSP-PBPK-Model-Library/releases/latest).**

-The presented PBPK model of ethinylestradiol (EE) has been developed to be used in a PBPK DrugDrug-Interactions (DDI) network with ethinylestradiol as perpetrator of CYP1A2.
+The presented PBPK model of ethinylestradiol (EE) has been developed to be used in a PBPK Drug-Drug-Interactions (DDI) network with ethinylestradiol as perpetrator of CYP1A2.
 The development of this model is described in the publication by Kanacher *et al.* [[1](https://github.com/Open-Systems-Pharmacology/Ethinylestradiol-Model#references)]

 ## Contacts
 For your questions and comments about the models please create a new [issue](https://github.com/Open-Systems-Pharmacology/Ethinylestradiol-Model/issues).
 A full publication about models presented is available at: https://www.mdpi.com/1999-4923/12/12/1191 .